library(mini007)

 [[2]]$response

-If you were Algerian, you might enjoy singing "Ya Rayah" by Rachid Taha when
+If you were Algerian, you might enjoy singing "Ya Rayah" by Rachid Taha under

-running under the rain, and "Ahlam" by Cheb Khaled for a flower.
+the rain, and "Alyssoum" by Cheb Khaled when holding a flower.

 You can also access the history of the broadcasting using the broadcast_history attribute: